 As a Brokerage and as part of our service we will only collect information from you so that we can advise and/or arrange insurance products that maybe suitable for you.
 In the Financial Services industry we call this factfinding which provides us with all the information that we need from you in order to provide you a with suitable product that meets your circumstances and requirements.

 When obtaining information from you we will do this by phone, email or post and will confirm the accuracy of the data collated.
 It is important that all the data we hold on you is accurate so that we can advise and/or arrange suitable products to you.

-The types of information we will collect from you includes; contact details, occupation, income and expenditure, credit details, insurance requirements, existing policies, bank details.
+The types of information we will collect from you includes; contact details, occupation, income and expenditure, credit details, adverse insurance or financial history such as CCJs,insurance requirements, existing policies, bank details.
 In addition, we may collect sensitive personal data such as medical conditions or criminal offence data where required to do so to arrange a policy on your behalf.

 Contact details received from a third party lead generator

 Occasionally we may receive your contact details from a third party lead generator who you have expressed an interest in the products/service we have to offer.
 Where we use lead generators, we will request from them that they have obtained your consent and have made it clear to you that they will pass your details on to a firm such as ours and that you will be expecting us to contact you.